ItsDavee/farm-finder-trace-genomics/README.md

     - I would also spend more time making a more robust front end design

 - One more week
-    - If I had an additional week I would have build out a persistance layer and built a full rest api on top of that
+    - If I had an additional week I would have built out a persistance layer and built a full rest api on top of that